Diabetes insipidus (DI) is defined as the passage of large volumes (>3 L/24 hr) of dilute urine (< 300 mOsm/kg). It has the following 2 major forms:

 In children, the following manifestations typically predominate:

 Pregnancy is associated with an increased risk of DI, but this form remits after delivery.
 In addition, pregnancy may unmask subclinical or mild central DI.
+DI complicates about 1 in 30,000 pregnancies.
 (See Pituitary Disease and Pregnancy.)

 In mentally intact patients, thirst is the most sensitive indicator of water balance.
 Many patients have a predilection for drinking cold liquids, often water.
 Neurologic symptoms vary with the patient’s access to water; patients with free access may have no neurologic symptoms at all.
 However, the clinical presentation depends on the cause and severity, as well as on the patient’s associated medical condition(s).